Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-3-Multi-Tenant/README.md

    - In the **Delegated permissions** section, select the **Directory.Read.All** in the list.
 Use the search box if necessary.
    - Click on the **Add permissions** button in the bottom.

-##### Configure the project (WebApp) to use your app registration
+##### Configure the project (WebApp-OpenIDConnect-DotNet) to use your app registration

 Open the project in your IDE (like Visual Studio) to configure the code.
 >In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `appsettings.json` file
-1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `WebApp` application copied from the Azure portal.
+1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `WebApp-MultiTenant-v2` application copied from the Azure portal.
 1. Find the app key `TenantId` and replace the existing value with `organizations`.
 1. Find the app key `Domain` and replace the existing value with your Azure AD tenant name.
-1. Find the app key `ClientSecret` and replace the existing value with the key you saved during the creation of the `WebApp` app, in the Azure portal.
+1. Find the app key `ClientSecret` and replace the existing value with the key you saved during the creation of the `WebApp-MultiTenant-v2` app, in the Azure portal.

 ### Step 4: Run the sample